PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 Separation anxiety in dogs is a serious problem, one that must be treated carefully and respectfully.
 Just as we wouldn’t joke about anxiety in a human, separation anxiety in dogs is no laughing matter.

-An anxious dog could put themselves in danger with their destructive behaviours or could potentially escape and become confused or lost.
+An anxious dog could put themselves in danger with their destructive behaviors or could potentially escape and become confused or lost.
 In addition to physical dangers, an anxious dog not treated in the proper way could suffer ongoing psychological harm that could affect their future quality of life.

 Symptoms Can Vary